 During the Switch presentation live stream on 12th January Nintendo has revealed the price of the console and a release date

 When Switch hits physical and online store shelves on 03 March 2017, the price tag on it will read £280.
-The new Nintendo console will launch on the same day in “Major European countries”, North America, Canada, Hong Kong and “other territories”.
+The new Nintendo console will on the same day in “Major European countries”, North America, Canada, Hong Kong and “other territories”.
 Preorders start on 21 January 2017.

 The console has a 6.2-inch capacitive screen with multitouch capabilities and 32 gigabytes of internal memory which can be expanded upon via a microSD card.